saptarshibasu/kafka-study/README.md

 * Followers don't serve client request.
 Their only job is to replicate messages from the leader and stay in sync with the leader
 * Each follower constantly pulls new messages from the leader using a single socket channel.
 That way, the follower receives all messages in the same order as    written in the leader
 * A message is considered committed when all the ISR have been updated
-* Consumers don't see uncommitted messages
+* Consumers don't see uncommitted messages regardless of the `acks` setting which affects only the acknowledgement to the producer
 * **Replication flow**
   * The client fetches the metadata from a bootstrap broker and caches it during initialization
   * If the client gets `NotLeaderForPartition`, it fetches the latest metadata info from a broker and caches it